As guitar players, we’re always on the never-ending quest for better tone.

 How do you actually choose the ideal pickup for your guitar?

-So up next, we’ll come some useful tips to help narrow down the options.
+So up next, we’ll cover some useful tips to help narrow down the options.

 1. Examine Your Preferences